Here's what you need to know: Your knee pain isn't likely coming from your knee!

 Risk Factors for KNEE PAIN

 Limited ankle mobility - If the knee cannot move straight over the center of the foot because the ankle does not dorsiflex (toes toward the nose) enough, you will either rotate the leg in or out to get around the lack of mobility.
 Your leg still needs to advance forward so you will compensate.
 More often, pronation of the foot and internal rotation of the leg is the compensation for limited ankle mobility.
-These compensations place additional strain on the knee, which can lead to pain.
+These compensations place additional strain on the knee, leading to pain.

 Running Mechanics - You can read this previous blog post on running mechanics.
 In summary, no matter how much strengthening and mobilization we do, you may still return to the same movement or gait pattern when you run.
 Working on your running mechanics can help decrease pain, decrease injury risk, and improve performance.

-knee osteoarthritis Pain can get better, too!
+Knee pain From Osteoarthritis can get better, too!

 While the physical change of knee osteoarthritis can't be reversed, there are things you can do to manage the pain AND improve your knee.